 Flexibility is an area often overlooked when it comes to running injuries.
 A joint can be too stiff or too flexible, and either may increase the risk of injury.

-If a joint is very stiff, other joints and muscles will be recruited and work harder to fulfil the range of motion required to run efficiently, and those may become strained as a result.
+If a joint is very stiff, other joints and muscles will be recruited and work harder to fulfil the range of motion required to run efficiently, and those may become strained or injured as a result.

-There are various other factors that can increase an individual’s risk of injury when it comes to running.
 Personal factors such as your age, sex and height, training factors like run length and frequency, and health and lifestyle factors such as previous injury or smoking history all play a role in running injuries.

 How we can help